RafflePress Logo

 In this example, the University of Malaya used this idea to raise awareness about prostate cancer:

-It shows that even short video contest can skyrocket your engagement and help you get your brand (or cause) out there.
+It shows that even short video contest can boost your engagement and help you get your brand (or cause) out there.

 Take a look at this guide to learn how to run a video contest.